 Harpreet is a young policy professional living and working in Toronto.
 She recently earned her Master in Public Policy with a Specialization in Community Development from the University of Toronto.
 She also holds a Bachelor of Commerce with Specialized Honours in Management from York University.

 Passionate about reducing the stigma around mental health, Harpreet advocates for equitable access to mental health care.
 She has been volunteering with MINA since July 2018 and currently supports the work of the Program Committee.

 Thank you to Fayez Jarad, Mark Hoang, Monique Villa, Jessica Greenwood, Owen Hogg and Sharmaine Aquino for their excellent presentation and proposal on how MINA can engage more digital awareness on January 11th, 2018.
 MINA is honoured to have been chosen as their business choice and we look forward to implementing their hard work in our 5 year strategic plan.

 MINA is grateful to all the members of the Association of Administrative Professionals - Hamilton Branch for their generosity in choosing MINA as their charity of choice for 2016-17 fiscal year.
-Thank you for linking arms with us in building mentally healthy communities in Hamilton.
+Thank you for linking arms with us in being mental health and prevention advocates in Hamilton.

 Mate Situm and Heather Riggs along with their classmates, raised funds for MINA during their Super Smash Bros.
 Tournament in May 2017.
 MINA is honoured to have been chosen as their charity recipient and congratulates all those who participated.
-Together we can build mentally healthy communities and literally save lives!
+Together we advocate for prevention and mental health.